Silverune/Sweet16/README.md

 - ```AJMP``` - This is simply a convenience call which sets the SWEET16 PC to the values specified which causes a jump to the desired address.
 To store this value in the PC it overwrites the value in the ACC register

 # Convenience
-There are a number of convenience routine created to make using and verifying SWEET16 more readily accessable:
+There are a number of convenience routine created to make using and verifying SWEET16 more readily accessible:
 - ```ibk``` - (see below) Installs an ISR handler for working with VICE and calling ```BK```
 - ```ldyx``` - Loads the values from the passed in register to the ```X``` and ```Y``` registers.
 This is handy for debugging when you want to quickly inspect what is happening in SWEET16